fanjum11/leos/README.md

 ```clojure
 2. (contract-call? .create_eval_earn get_test_details u1)
 ```
-Test taker getting details of test ID 1. this has to be done for all the tests for now. and only open tests in future.
+Test taker getting details of test ID 1 in contract-call above. this has to be done for all the tests for now. and only open tests in future.

 ##### Test taker answering a test #####
 ```clojure
 1. (contract-call? .create_eval_earn answer_proof_by_test_taker u1 0xb07d70393a602ce31691215a732f35aafd1d45b6cfb9a54769cda65c5f467f4c)
 ```
-the test taker provides an ID of the test being answered (TEST ID 1 here) and a hash of answers plus secret ; the secret will be different for each test taker.
+In the contract-call above the test taker provides an ID of the test being answered (TEST ID 1 here) and a hash of answers plus secret ; the secret will be different for each test taker.
 Here I assumed answers = 0x0a0b0c0d0a0b0c0d0a0b secret = 11223344556677889900).
 Therefore (sha256 0x0a0b0c0d0a0b0c0d0a0b11223344556677889900) is  0xb07d70393a602ce31691215a732f35aafd1d45b6cfb9a54769cda65c5f467f4c

 ##### Once test is closed #####
 Advance the chain tip so that you are in the test grading phase